 Physiotherapy for Trail Runners: Guide to Ankle Rehabilitation and Injury Prevention

 Ankle sprains are a common injury among trail runners, and they can be a frustrating setback for those who love to hit the trails.
 While self-care is important for immediate treatment, working with a professional physiotherapist can be invaluable in guiding a safe and effective return to running, reducing the risk of re-injury, and addressing any ongoing issues related to the “difficult ankle”.
-In this article, we will explore how physiotherapy can help trail runners recover from ankle sprains and prevent future injuries through a science-based approach.
+In this article, we will explore how physiotherapy Hong Kong can help trail runners recover from ankle sprains and prevent future injuries through a science-based approach.

 Incidence and risk factors